 Poodle skirts and 1950s style ensembles have been costume party staples for decades.
 With flattering A-Line silhouettes, girly scarves, flirty accessories, and shiny saddle shoes, it's understandable why!
 But we got to thinking...why should poodles be the only stars of the show?
 There are LOTS of other dogs that would look great, proudly parked in the corner of a demure fifties skirt.

-With that premise, we bring you pop culture poodle skirts - a twist on traditional retro style, where the classic poodle has been replaced by 8 famous cartoon dogs, and the outfits are themed accordingly.
+With that premise, we bring you pop culture poodle skirts - a twist on the traditional retro style, where the classic poodle has been replaced by 8 famous cartoon dogs, and the outfits are themed accordingly.
 There are looks for conventional animated pups like Pluto and Scooby-Doo, and even non-traditional "dogs" like Dino from The Flintstones!
-Enjoy.
+Enjoy these DIY poodle skirt ideas!

 1. Disney: Pluto Poodle Skirt

-Isn't this precoius?
-Some Minnie-inspired yellow saddle shoes, white satin gloves, and a sweet mouse ear headband, transform this 50's gal into a shoe-in for the Mousketeers!
+Isn't this precious?
+Some Minnie-inspired yellow saddle shoes, white satin gloves, and a sweet mouse ear headband transform this 50's gal into a shoo-in for the Mousketeers!

 That's not a poodle, it's a Plutle.